elizavetakotelnikova/Bookstore-API/README.md

 # Bookstore-API
 This project consists of a webstore REST-API.
 Main entities are User, Order, Product.
-CRUD operations of these entities and Shop entity are exposed to the API, FeatureTypes/Values/ProductTypes are only changeable via a repository and query to the existing database.
+CRUD operations of these entities (and others as well) needed entity are exposed to the API.
 # Stack
 Java 21, Java Spring Boot, PostgreSQL, Flyaway, Docker & integration tests using Testcontainers library.